zaxymelkt/kny/content/Systems - Universal/Combat/Statistics.md

 - For Demons, their stats range between a value of 20 to 90.
 A Demon is considered [[Twelve Kizuki]] level if more than 4 stats are estimated beyond 50.

 ---
+## Stacking
+When Stacking (de)buffs, defining Equative Buffs is as follows:

+Equative buffs are buffs of the same type (I.E, ATK STR + ATK STR).

+Equative Buffs are the only type that directly stack.
+###  Buffs

+- Equative Buffs from the same document, unless stated otherwise, take the highest value.
+- Equative Buffs from different documents, unless stated otherwise, add together.

+### DeBuffs

+- Equative DeBuffs from the same document or different document(s), unless stated otherwise, subtract together.

+---
 ## Agility

 Agility represents the swift movement and dexterity of an individual, encompassing their ability to cover ground quickly, navigate through the battlefield adeptly, execute rapid attacks, and evade or deflect incoming assaults.
 This attribute is crucial for manoeuvring effectively in high-stakes encounters, allowing skilled Demon Slayers to utilise their environment to their advantage.
 The implementation of [[Total Concentration Breathing]] further amplifies this agility, enabling Demon Slayers to achieve speeds that render conventional means of transport obsolete.
 However, while superior speed undoubtedly simplifies combat, it alone is insufficient to ensure victory against demons.
 The essence of agility lies not merely in raw speed but in the strategic application of movement—timing counterattacks, initiating rushes, or executing surprise manoeuvres with precision.
 These tactics are integral to enhancing a Demon Slayer's chances of survival and success in battle.